 In the Motif panel, use the Target and PAM fields to specify the gRNA sequence to search for.
 If you wish to evaluate all potential CRISPR sites enter N(20) in the Target box.
 Or, if you have a particular sequence you want to check for offsite binding, you can enter the exact sequence in the Target box.
 In this tutorial, we are interested in the “GN(20)GG” guide sequence.
 The target sequence for this is GN(19) and the PAM sequence is NGG so in the Target field type “GN(19)” and in the PAM Site field type “NGG”.
 The preview underneath these fields shows what the guide sequence for this target and PAM sequence – ie GNNNNNNNNNNNNNNNNNNNNGG.

 By default Geneious Prime will use the method of Doench et al. (2016) to score the activity of the CRISPR sites.
 Activity, or on-target scoring, models the sequence features of the gRNA site itself to predict activity.
 When you run the Doench et al. (2016) model for the first time, Geneious will install the required dependencies (python and R) prior to running the model so you may notice it take a little longer.

 To score the sites based on their off-target binding, check Score against an off-target database under Specificity Scoring.

 In this tutorial the off-target database will be the Saccharomyces cerevisiae S288c genome, and this has been provided for you in the Yeast genome subfolder within this tutorial.
 Click the folder icon in the Specificity Scoring panel and choose the Yeast genome folder from the folder selector.
-Also ensure Color CRISPR sites by (at the bottom of the set up dialog) is set to Specificity Score.

 Your settings should now look as in the screenshot below, and you can click OK to run the analysis.